TriplyDB/Documentation/README.md

 You are able to use [GitHub Flavored Markdown](https://github.github.com/gfm/).
 As well as the following extensions

 **Custom ID headers**:
-By default ID's will be created from the content of a header, allowing deeplinking to them using the #hash part of a URL.
+By default ID's will be created from the content of a header, allowing deep linking to them using the #hash part of a URL.
 ```md
 ## My Header
 ```